How to Create a Realistic Pencil Drawing — Easy Step-by-Step Guide

 How long does a realistic pencil drawing take?

-The time it takes to create a realistic pencil drawing varies greatly depending on the complexity and size.
-A simple portrait might take 1-2 hours, while a detailed still life or landscape could take many hours or even days to complete.
+The time it takes to create a realistic pencil drawing varies greatly depending on the complexity, size, and level of detail you aim for.
+A simple portrait of a face with basic shading might take 1-2 hours for an intermediate artist.
+However, a highly detailed still life with intricate textures, a complex landscape with atmospheric effects, or a portrait with fine hair detail could take many hours, spread over several days or even weeks to complete.
+The process is iterative, involving layering, blending, and constant refinement, which naturally extends the time required.

 Free: 10 Paper Crafts Anyone Can Make in 5 Minutes